 The Town of Bellingham Department of Public Works (DPW) is committed to providing our customers with high-quality drinking water that meets or surpasses state and federal standards for quality and safety.
-The Town has made significant investments in our pumping stations, filtration plant, and corrosion control facilities and annually perform thousands of dollars' worth of water quality tests to ensure that we provide sufficient quantities of safe drinking water.
+The Town has made significant investments in our facilities (pumping stations, filtration plants, and standpipes), and annually performs thousands of dollars' worth of water quality tests to ensure that we provide sufficient quantities of safe drinking water.

 Bellingham water is safe to drink.
 The tasks the Bellingham DPW must perform as a public water supplier under the Federal Safe Drinking Water Act insure that to be the case.
-We are pleased to compile this annual report that summarizes the 2014 calendar year water quality testing and hope it reassures our customers of the safety of our tap water.
+We are pleased to compile this annual report that summarizes the 2015 calendar year water quality testing and hope it reassures our customers of the safety of our tap water.